AdobeDocs/workfront.en/help/documents/workfront-and-experience-manager-integrations/workfront-for-experience-manager-enhanced-connector/enhanced-connector-proof-asset.md

   </table> </li>
 </ol>

-## Manage an existing `proof`
+## Manage an existing proof

-Once you've created a `proof`, you can do things like
+Once you've created a proof, you can do things like

 * View current stage activity
 * Update reviewers and deadlines
 * Edit the workflow

-For more information about how to manage an existing `proof`, see [Manage proofs within Adobe Workfront](../../../review-and-approve-work/proofing/managing-proofs-within-workfront/manage-proofs-in-wf.md)
+For more information about how to manage an existing proof, see [Manage proofs within Adobe Workfront](../../../review-and-approve-work/proofing/managing-proofs-within-workfront/manage-proofs-in-wf.md)

-## Review a `proof`
+## Review a proof

 Assigned reviewers can do things like

 * View the asset and make comments
 * Add actions to comments
 * Compare versions
-* Approve or reject the `proof`
+* Approve or reject the proof

-For more information about what you can do with the `proofing` tool, see [Review proofs within Adobe Workfront](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-proofs-in-wf.md)
+For more information about what you can do with the proofing tool, see [Review proofs within Adobe Workfront](../../../review-and-approve-work/proofing/reviewing-proofs-within-workfront/review-proofs-in-wf.md)